I'm Honey!

 My husband’s health struggles over the past months have stolen the wind from my sails.
 Returning home after a 60-day stint in two hospitals, we were both physically and emotionally drained, yet relieved and grateful to be reunited in our condo in the sky.

 The past 60 days have been a whirlwind of emotional and medical traumas.
 Illness has a way of turning life upside down.
+This was a big change and a stressful situation for both my husband and me, requiring us to adapt to new routines and cope with significant emotional challenges.
 Unfortunately, I know some of you have faced similar situations, or are facing them now.

 My husband was hospitalized for 60 days.
 So was I. I never left his side.
 My sole focus was his comfort and survival.
 My personal life went on hold.
 No, I’m not a martyr.
 That’s not my style.
 I love my husband deeply, and he needed me.